MixPayProtocol/legacy2.developers.mixpay.me/content/guides/solutions/guaranteed-trades.md

 }
 ```

-Assuming the `traceId` is dd9c3e04-a5d2-11ec-b909-0242ac120002 generated by the sample code, the full sample request and parameters are as below.
+Assuming the `traceId` is dd9c3e04-a5d2-11ec-b909-0242ac120002 generated by the sample code, the full sample request and parameters are below.

 ### Example request - Accepting Payments